-Loosen the needle clamp screw by turning it counterclockwise.
+Loosen the needle clamp screw by turning it counterclockwise with a screwdriver.
 Remove the needle from the needle clamp.

 Insert a new needle into the needle clamp with the flat side to the rear.
 When inserting the needle into the needle clamp, push it up as far as it will go.
-Tighten the needle clamp screw firmly by turning it clockwise.
+Tighten the needle clamp screw firmly by turning it clockwise with a screwdriver.